kailash-manasarovar/statement/docs/timeline/2025/august.md

 - I thought I would check with the company just to make sure my suspicions were correct.
 - They were.
 - Here's my [email to them](../../content/documents/emails/Philip-Parmour-client-server.pdf).

+## Steve gets really sick

+- Steve gets very sick around now.
+- I'm attending all and every Thursday consultation during this time.
+- He loses tons of weight.
+- I have to wonder if they tested the poisoning thing out with him and it didn't really go as planned.
+- There really is no need for that by the way.
+It's not a physical thing.
+- Sigh.
+- I find out in April 2026 that after his "illness" his physician tells him he has a rare disorder which is not cancer but requires weekly chemo.
+- Are they testing his reaction to chemo?
+- What in the world *are* they doing to Steve?
+- Do they even know themselves?
+- I doubt it.

 ## Brittany Ferries